Turner-T/comp3040A3/Group10_v1.A3.md

 # Manitoba Provincial Parks

 ### API Description
-A simple API to provide some general information about the Manitoba Provincial Parks.
+A simple API to provide some general information about the Provincial Parks in Manitoba.
 Users can get a list of all the provincial parks in Manitoba, or get information about a specific park they might want to visit.

 ### Endpoints
 #### List All Parks